-- $\underline{2}$ .
-The storage and inventory density are small enough that there is no detrimental impact to supply support operations; or - $\underline{3}$ .
-When safety and security of assets and access to such assets (such as munitions and explosives) are generally more restrictive and controlled.
+2. The storage and stock density are small enough that there is no detrimental impact to supply support operations; or

+3. When safety and security of assets and access to such assets (such as munitions and explosives) are generally more restrictive and controlled.